Tax Forms for 2017 are due April 17, 2018

 - Your country may have a tax treaty with the United States that affects your tax obligations.
 If that is the case, you must attach a Form 8833 to your return stating how the treaty affects you.

 - You may also have an obligation to file a return with the State of Illinois if you lived or worked in Illinois in the previous calendar year.
 Here is the IL-1040 and the instructions for completing it.
 If you have any questions on filing Illinois state tax forms, you can contact or visit the Illinois Department of Revenue (101 W Jefferson St, Springfield, IL).
 State tax assistance is available in the department.
+You may also purchase a service to fill out state tax forms, for instance IL-1040, from Sprintax.

 - If you lived and/or worked in more than one U.S. state during the calendar year you may have to file tax returns in all the states in which you lived or worked.
 You should check the state revenue website of the other state(s) where you lived and worked to figure out your tax filling obligations.
 You can find information on other states at the Federation of Tax Administrators website.